ubccr/xdmod-value-analytics/specs/SPECS.md

 Grants
 ------

 A grant is a financial award from a funding agency over a specified performance period.
-All grants must include metadata such as the title, funding agency, grant identifiers for both the agency and organization, a start and end data, as well as a dollar amount.
-In addition. a grant contains a list of one or more people and their roles on the grant.
+All grant records must include metadata such as the title, funding agency, grant identifiers for both the agency and organization, a start and end date, as well as a dollar amount.
+In addition. a grant record contains a list of one or more people and their roles on the grant.
 At a minimum, this list must contain the PI.

 People affiliated with a grant are identified by their unique organizational ID and their role on the grant.
 If a single organization is defined, the person's organization does not need to be specified.
-However, if more than one organization is defined it is necessary to specific the organization name as well as the organization id to uniquely identify the user because it is possible for the same identifier to be used my more than one organization.
+However, if more than one organization is defined it is necessary to specify the organization name as well as the organization id to uniquely identify the user because it is possible for the same identifier to be used by more than one organization.
 If a person associated with a grant is not a member of an organization defined within XDMoD Value Analytics (e.g., a Co-PI on the grant from another institution) then that person may be defined using their name and their organization name in addition to their role.

-It is assumed that the list of funding agencies and organizations is normalized prior to providing that information to XDMoD. **Organization names must match a defined organization and organization ids must be defined prior to ingesting grant data.** XDMoD does not automatially identify and normalize this data.
+It is assumed that the list of funding agencies and organizations is normalized prior to providing that information to XDMoD. **Organization names must match a defined organization and organization unique ids must be defined prior to ingesting grant data.** XDMoD does not automatially identify and normalize this data.